c3lang/c3-web/src/content/docs/references/docs/specification.md

 An array has the alignment of its elements.
 An array must have at least one element.

-### Subarray types
+### Slice types

-The subarray consist of a pointer, followed by an usz length, having the alignment of pointers.
+The slice consist of a pointer, followed by an usz length, having the alignment of pointers.

 ### Pointer types